hallidayz/Grounded/INSTALLATION_GUIDE.md

 - Search for "Grounded" in your applications menu
 - Click to launch

+**✅ Installation Success Indicator**: The app icon will appear in your applications menu, confirming successful installation.

 ### That's it! 🎉
 The app is now installed and ready to use.

+**✅ Installation Success Indicator**: The app will appear in your Start menu, confirming successful installation.
+You can also pin it to your taskbar or create a desktop shortcut for quick access.

 ---